Historic Environment Record

-The Cornwall and Isles of Scilly Historic Environment Record is a publicly accessible resource maintained by Cornwall Council.
+The Cornwall and Isles of Scilly Historic Environment Record (HER) is a publicly accessible resource maintained by the Strategic Historic Environment team of Cornwall Council.
 The HER provides detailed information on historic and archaeological buildings, sites, and monuments in order to promote public engagement with their heritage, and the distinctiveness of Cornish culture.

 The HER team forms part of the wider Strategic Historic Environment team, and their primary responsibilities involve the curation and maintenance of the HER.

-As a team we also undertake regional and national projects to develop knowledge of our heritage, as well as projects that improve functionality of using heritage data in planning and development schemes, ensuring our heritage is recognised and protected throughout the development process.
+As a team, we also carry out regional and national projects to increase understanding of our heritage.
+We also work on projects that help make heritage data easier to use in planning and development, so it is recognised and protected throughout the process.

 In addition, the HER serves as a valuable resource for research, serving as an index of sites and relevant literature which can be consulted by members of the public, academics, and other researchers free of charge.